Gardening doesn’t have to break the bank – here are some inexpensive raised garden bed ideas you can incorporate into your own garden at home!

 (Photo credit: Ana-White.com)

 If you are looking to build your own raised beds and are a bit handy, I highly recommend the site Ana-White.com!
 Not only does she break it down for you, she has FREE pdf instructions including a materials list.

 The above photo is from her $10 Raised Bed post.
 Yes, she is insisting you can do this for $10!

 Honestly, I’d be a bit surprised if one could do that after the lumber and hardware involved, but regardless, you should save a ton of money following her handy instructions.

 Search Ana’s site and you’ll find no shortage of additional raised bed and garden planter options.
 Highly, highly recommend.

-This Greenland Gardener kit from Home Depot, for example, is currently priced at $28.97.
-It boasts easy assembly and no tools required!
-Even better, you can stack or expand it with additional kits to make a larger and/or deeper growing space.
-(Incidentally, if you’re interested in this particular product, it’s rated quite well!
+Incidentally, if you’re interested in this particular product, it’s rated quite well!
 Make sure to read the comments to see how purchasers have used and configured it for their garden.
-You can also ship to store to save on shipping costs.)

 Here’s an idea I’m seeing more of, and am digging: using concrete blocks!

 You can head over to Get Busy Gardening for more information on how to do this.
 I like this idea as I imagine it would hold up a bit longer than wood.